 Deposits with Santa Ana Federal Credit Union are federally insured up to $250,000 through the National Credit Union Administration (NCUA), a U.S. government agency.

-- Individual Retirement Account deposits are insured seperately up to $250,000.
+Individual Retirement Account deposits are insured separately up to $250,000.

 How to Maximize Your Coverage

 Members can maximize their deposit insurance coverage using different account combinations.
 The chart below illustrates how you can maximize your coverage:

 |up to $500,000 coverage||Individual $250,000||Account with Joint Owner $250,000|

 |up to $750,000 coverage||Individual $250,000||Account with Joint Owner $250,000||Individual Retirement Account $250,000|

 |up to $1,000,000 coverage||Individual $250,000||Account with Joint Owner $250,000||Individual Retirement Account $250,000||Trust Account with 1 Qualifying Beneficiary $250,000|

 Visit the NCUA website and learn more about federally-insured deposits.